ratioSolver/AerialS/README.md

 ```
 uint64 reasoner_id
+uint8 START = 0
+uint8 STOP = 1
+uint8 PAUSE = 2
+uint8 command
 string[] notify_start
 string[] notify_end
 ---
 uint8 new_state
 ```

-The service, specifically, is invoked with the id (`reasoner_id`) of the reasoner whose plan is waiting for execution, and a couple of arrays that indicate the predicates which, before being started (ended), require the approval of the reactive tier.
+The service, specifically, is invoked with the id (`reasoner_id`) of the reasoner whose plan is waiting for execution.
+The `command` value assumes either the `START`, the `STOP` or the `PAUSE` value, requiring the reasoner to start, stop or pause the execution.
+In case the execution is being started, a couple of arrays that indicate the predicates which, before being started (ended), require the approval of the reactive tier.

 ## Describing tasks